Skip to content

 Surgical excision is the mainstay of treatment.

-Reconstruction strategy based on tarsal defect size:
+Reconstruction strategy based on the extent of tarsal defect:

 • Defect ≤1/3: Reconstruction possible with simple closure or local flap.